dbt-labs/docs.getdbt.com/website/docs/tutorial/getting-set-up/setting-up-bigquery.md

 Now let's set up the connection between dbt Cloud and BigQuery.

-1. Click on the "BigQuery" icon to set up your connection.
+1. Click **BigQuery** to set up your connection.
-2. Click on “Upload a Service Account JSON File”.
+2. Click **Upload a Service Account JSON File** in BigQuery settings.
-3. Select your file from your recent Downloads folder and dbt Cloud will automatically fill in all the necessary fields:
+3. Select the JSON file you downloaded in [Generate BigQuery Credentials](#generate-bigquery-credentials). dbt Cloud will fill in all the necessary fields.
-4. Click “Test” at the top.
-This will check that dbt Cloud can access your BigQuery account.
+4. Click **Test** at the top.
+This verifies that dbt Cloud can access your BigQuery account.
-5. If test successful, click “Continue”
+5. If you see "Connection test Succeeded!" then click **Continue**.
+If it fails, you might need to go back and regenerate your BigQuery credentials.

 ## Initialize your repository and start development